emmanuel-londono/Z-Prefix-App/README.md

 6. Wait for the front-end to finish loading, this should be the last container to load before opening the app.

-7. Open an instance of Google Chrome or Chromium browser.
+7. Open an instance of Google Chrome or a Chromium browser.

 8. Type and search ```http://localhost:3000/``` into the address at the top of the page.